What is a micro business and how do you run one?

 However, sales and marketing, raising capital, and managing operations with a small staff can make running a micro business a challenge.

-1. Become creditworthy: Regardless of the bank you choose, becoming creditworthy is important for gaining access to capital.
+1. Become creditworthy: Regardless of the bank you choose, becoming creditworthy is important for gaining access to capital through micro business loans.
 Keep in mind the 6 C’s of lending: character, cash flow, capital, collateral, capacity, and conditions.
 And remember — lenders could want owners to contribute at least 25 percent of the capital and will usually need to see cash flow equal to 1.3 times the debt.

 2. Seek out alternative sources of funding: If you can’t get — or don’t want — a traditional bank loan, crowdfunding or getting a Community Development Financial Institution (CDFI) loan could be an option.
 CDFIs cater specifically to underserved entrepreneurs in low-income communities.

 3. Manage cash flow: Managing how much money comes in versus how much goes out is essential for every business.
+It is especially important to grow a micro business on a budget.
 To do this, it helps to forecast expenses and earnings, create a cash flow budget, and improve inventory management by keeping your record-keeping up to date.
+Additionally, some business owners maintain a small cash reserve — about one to three months of operating expenses — that can be a buffer during unexpected slow periods.

 8. Know your ratios: There are several ratios that all micro-business owners should be aware of: employees per square foot, sales per square foot, and revenue per employee.
-Learning these can help you streamline your business, assist with cash flow, and increase profits.
+Learning these may helpyou streamline your business, evaluate cash flow, and monitor financial performance.
+(Related: 6 ratios a business owner should track)

 10. Get free small-business support services: Micro-business owners can get free support services offered by nonprofits like SCORE, the nation's largest network of volunteers, expert business mentors, and government agencies.
 With SCORE, you can get access to business mentoring both in person and remotely.